cfenger/FDADB/README.md

 - Q&A endpoint calls the Responses API with `file_search` configured against the shared vector store and returns answers plus source citations.
 - Lightweight web UI (vanilla JS) with loading/error states, session-only history, and basic visual polish.
 - Delete individual documents or clear all documents (removes OpenAI file + detaches from the shared vector store, then drops local metadata).
+- View the original uploaded file contents directly from the document list.
 - Uploads are deduplicated by filename (case-insensitive); duplicate filenames in later uploads are skipped automatically while the rest of the batch continues.
 - Upload robustness: configurable indexing timeout, per-file statuses (`ready`, `indexing`, `failed`, `retry_suggested`, `skipped_duplicate`), retry/backoff for transient OpenAI errors, and client-side throttled uploads with a retry button for failed files.